 - Have invested personal equity into the business

-- Have exhausted other financing options, including traditional bank loans
+- Have exhausted other financing options, including conventional bank loans

 - Have no previous delinquencies on government loans

-Businesses that cannot receive loans include those who operate in gambling, lending, speculative businesses and companies that promote or partake in illegal activity.
+Businesses that cannot receive loans include those that operate in gambling, lending and speculative businesses as well as companies that promote or partake in illegal activity.

-If you and your business meet the required criteria and aren’t on the exempt list, you will also need to convince the SBA that they’re smart to invest in the future of your business.
-They’ll want to know what you need the money for and how you plan to utilize it to be successful.
+If you and your business meet the required criteria and aren’t on the exempt list, you’ll also need to convince the SBA that they’re smart to invest in the future of your business.
+They’ll want to know what you need the money for and how you plan to use it to be successful.

-There are a few different loan types, but two of the most popular for expanding your small business are the SBA 504 and 7(a) programs.
+There are a few different loan types, but the SBA 504 and 7(a) programs are the most popular for expanding a small business.
 Learning their similarities, differences, restrictions and how their terms can affect your financial future will help you find the perfect match.

 Obtaining one, however, is an exercise in patience.
-Though the application process is relatively straightforward, it can take upwards of 90 days to receive approval and more time to acquire the funds.
-The exception to this is SBA Express loans, subsets of the 7(a) program, that promise application review within 3 days.
+Though the application process is relatively straightforward, it can take upward of 90 days to receive approval and more time to acquire the funds.
+The exception is SBA Express loans, subsets of the 7(a) program, which promise application review within 3 days.

 SBA 7(a) Loans Overview

-When most people think of SBA loans, 7(a) loans are what come to mind.
-The 7(a) program is comprised of multiple loan types, but most have the same basic characteristics.
+When most people think of SBA loans, 7(a) loans come to mind.
+The 7(a) program consists of multiple loan types, but most have the same basic characteristics.

 SBA 7(a) Loan Rates and Fees

-The SBA tries to keep rates and fees low for all of their loans to stay affordable for owners like you.
-Interest rates for 7(a) loans are negotiated between the borrower and the lender but are capped using the current prime rate as a base.
+Interest rates for 7(a) loans are negotiated between the borrower and the lender and can be fixed or variable.
+Variable rates are capped using the current prime rate as a base.